 You will hear NO more often than YES.

-But as long as you continue to make the calls, build the relationships, and add value to these FSBOs, you will see a return on your efforts.
+As long as you continue to make the calls, build the relationships, and add value to these FSBOs, you will see a return on your efforts.